Last Updated on September 28, 2022 by Jim Ferri

 You can find all kinds of original art, crafts and beautiful clothing, jewelry and gift items for sale here.
 On weekends you can often meet some of the artists and artisans, and occasionally enjoy live music.

-Speaking of art, beauty, history and shops, the city is awash in color with murals, galleries and many kinds of museums.
+In addition to art, beauty, history and shops, the city is awash in color with murals, galleries and many kinds of museums.
 If you have time, visit the historic Bonnet House Museum and Gardens, listed on the U.S. National Register of Historic Places.
 You’ll find fine paintings in the museum, and monkeys in the gardens.

 For the Florida mall experience take the Water Taxi to the Galleria Mall (#7 stop on the Water Taxi).
 You may also want to visit the Museum of Discovery and Science, and the International Swimming Hall of Fame Museum, especially fun if you’re passionate about swimming.